-Business insurance is essential for protecting your company’s assets, people, and operations.
+Business insurance is essential for helping manage risks to your company’s assets, people, and operations.
 But what if you’re paying more than you should?
-Many businesses do—simply because they haven’t had a proper insurance audit.
+Some businesses do—simply because they haven’t had a proper insurance audit.

 An insurance audit is more than just a paperwork check.
-It’s a powerful tool that helps ensure you’re paying only for the coverage you actually need—based on your real business data.
-In this article, we’ll walk you through how insurance audits work, why they matter, and how they can lead to big savings.
+It’s a powerful tool that helps verify you’re paying for coverage that aligns with your operations—based on your actual business data.
+Audits can also increase premium if your exposures were higher than estimated, and savings are not guaranteed.
+In this article, we’ll walk you through how insurance audits work, why they matter, and how they may lead to potential savings.

 What Is a Business Insurance Audit?

 An insurance audit is a review conducted by your insurance provider to compare your estimated figures (like payroll and sales) with actual numbers from your policy term.
-It’s typically done at the end of a policy year.
+It’s typically done at the end of a policy year and is common for lines such as workers’ compensation and general liability (requirements vary by carrier and state).

 Why You Might Be Overpaying